Transition Year is an integral part of student life in CUS.

 Students are also involved in the AIB Get Up and Go Mini Company and CUS have had great success over the last number of years.

-Each year a large number of our students participate in the Gaisce Presidents Award which is something the students involved in find very challenging and rewarding.
+Each year a large number of our students participate in the Gaisce President’s Award, which is something the students find very challenging and rewarding.

 To help develop the social awareness of the students, Transition Year students in CUS are involved in a number of initiatives including visiting the elderly in the Royal Hospital and helping in the homeless shelter run by the Capauchins.
-All of these projects have proved very helpful in developing the boys social awareness.
-The boys also spend some time on retreat in Glendalough and Accord also are invited to visit the students.
+All of these projects have proved very helpful in developing the boys’ social awareness.
+The annual TY retreat, a bonding experience for the TY group, gives the boys an opportunity for some reflection.

 The boys are also involved in the Student Enterprise Programme.
 In previous years teams who progressed to the school final went on to represent the school in the Leinster finals.

-There is opportunity for the students to complete a First Aid Course under the direction of the Red Cross and to sit the ECDL exam.
+There is opportunity for the students to complete a First Aid Course under the direction of the Red Cross and to take the Microsoft Certification exams.

 There are a number of trips organised during Transition Year including a history/classical studies trip and a ski trip in February.